OpenBB-finance/OpenBB/gamestonk_terminal/log_collection.md

 **LOG COLLECTION**

-Log Collection feature allow exportation of reports about GamestonkTerminal.
+The Log Collection feature allows exportation of reports about GamestonkTerminal.

 We are not logging credentials or elements that allows identifying you.

 ## 2. How to setup : Log Collection ?

-By default log collection is enabled.
+By default Log Collection is enabled.

 You can disable it running the command : `/settings/logcollection`